Ty France Player Props: Mariners vs. Cubs

 Cubs Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Cubs pitching staff ranks sixth in the league.
+- The 9.5 strikeouts per nine innings compiled by the Cubs pitching staff ranks seventh in MLB.

-- The Cubs have the ninth-ranked team ERA across all league pitching staffs (3.78).
+- The Cubs have the sixth-ranked team ERA among all MLB pitching staffs (3.80).

-- Cubs pitchers combine to give up the second-fewest home runs in baseball (five total, 0.6 per game).
+- The Cubs allow the third-fewest home runs in baseball (seven total, 0.7 per game).

-- Wesneski (0-0) takes the mound for the Cubs to make his second start this season.
+- Stroman (2-0) gets the start for the Cubs, his third of the season.

-- In his most recent appearance -- in relief on Monday -- the right-hander tossed 2/3 innings against the Seattle Mariners while surrendering hits.
+- In his last time out -- out of the bullpen on Tuesday -- the righty threw 2/3 innings against the Seattle Mariners while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.